Salomonik/Code-Institute-Project-1/README.md

 * To provide interactive map that allows users to explore the world of One Piece, learn about different seas, islands, and continents.
 * To present One Piece through various media, including manga, anime, games, and upcoming Netflix adaptations.

+## Development Life Cycle
+### Project Planning
+- Initial Concept: The project began with an idea to create a comprehensive fan page for "One Piece" enthusiasts.
+The goal was to offer a hub where fans could find detailed character profiles, explore the series' world, and stay updated on related media.
+- Tools Used: Planning utilized Trello for task management and Google Docs for drafting initial content outlines.
+Design mockups were created using Balsamiq.

+### Research and Design
+- Research: Conducted research on existing fan sites, forums, and official sources to gather content ideas and understand user expectations.
+- Design: Created wireframes for the main page, gallery, and contact section, focusing on user experience and responsive design.

+### Development
+- Environment Setup: Configured the development environment, including Git for version control and Visual Studio Code as the IDE.
+- Implementation:
+  * Phase 1: Developed the site structure using HTML5, ensuring semantic markup for accessibility.
+  * Phase 2: Applied CSS for styling, with Bootstrap to aid responsive design.
+  * Phase 3: Focused on content creation, populating the site with character descriptions, images, and media-related information.

 ##  User Experience
 ### First-time User Experience:
 - **Introduction:** Immerse yourself in the captivating world of One Piece with a visually engaging homepage.